amplitude/amplitude-docs/content/collections/under-the-hood/en/flag-dependencies.md

 - [Mutual exclusion groups](/docs/experiment/advanced-techniques/mutually-exclusive-experiments)
 - [Holdout groups](/docs/experiment/advanced-techniques/holdout-groups-exclude-users)

-## Flag Prerequisites
+## Flag prerequisites

 ![Flag prerequisites](/docs/output/img/experiment/release-group.drawio.svg)

 *Available for flags and experiments*

 Flag prerequisites is a generic implementation of flag dependencies to allow any flags or experiments to depend on any other flags or experiments.
-Evaluation of the prerequisites can check specific variant(s) or target users who were not included in the prerequisite flag or experiment.
+Evaluation of the prerequisites can check specific variants or target users who weren't included in the prerequisite flag or experiment.

 Use flag prerequisites to: